PySimpleGUI/PySimpleGUI/docs/tutorial.md

 There seems to be a gap in the ability to add a GUI onto a Python program/script.
 Complete beginners are left using only the command line and many advanced programmers don't want to take the time required to code up a tkinter GUI.

 ## GUI Frameworks
 There is no shortage of GUI frameworks for Python.  tkinter, WxPython, Qt, Kivy are a few of the major packages.
 In addition, there are a good number of dumbed down GUI packages that wrap one of the major packages.
 These include EasyGUI, PyGUI, Pyforms, ...

 The problem is that beginners (those with experience of less than 6 weeks) are not capable of learning even the simplest of the major packages.
 That leaves the wrapper-packages.
-Users will likely find it difficult or impossible to build a custom GUI layout.
-Or, if it's possible, pages of code are required.
+Users will likely find it difficult or impossible to build a custom GUI layout using the smaller packages.

 PySimpleGUI attempts to address these GUI challenges by providing a super-simple, easy to understand interface to GUIs that can be easily customized.
-Even the most complex of GUIs are often less than 20 lines of code when PySimpleGUI is used.
+Complex GUIs are often less than 20 lines of code when PySimpleGUI is used.

 ## The Secret

 What makes PySimpleGUI superior for newcomers is that the package contains the majority of the code that the user is normally expected to write.
 Button callbacks are handled by PySimpleGUI, not the user's code.
 Beginners struggle to grasp the concept of a function, expecting them to understand a call-back function in the first few weeks is a stretch.

-With most GUIs arranging the GUI Widgets often requires several lines of code.... at least one or two lines per widget.
+With some GUIs arranging the GUI Widgets often requires several lines of code.... at least one or two lines per widget.
 PySimpleGUI uses an "auto-packer" that creates the layout for the user automatically.
 There is no concept of a pack nor a grid system needed to layout a GUI Window.

 Finally, PySimpleGUI leverages the Python language constructs in clever ways that shortens the amount of code and returns the GUI data in a straightforward manner.
 When a Widget is created in a form layout, it is configured in-place, not several lines of code away.
 Results are returned as a simple list or a dictionary.

 ## What is a GUI?

 Most GUIs do one thing.... they collect information from the user and return it.
-From a programmer's viewpoint this could be summed up as a function call that looks like this:
+From a programmer's viewpoint a GUI that collects information, like a form, could be summed up as a function call that looks like this:

     button, values = GUI_Display(gui_layout)